 The applicant must demonstrate proficiency in English (as required by FAA Regulations.)

-The applicant must have at least a introductory flight instruction flight logged.
+The applicant must have at least an introductory flight instruction flight logged.

 Applications must be post marked or emailed by the application deadline.